Ancient Civilizations or River Valley Civilizations

 The need to calculate the time of the annual floods led to the development of astronomy.
 The Egyptians were the first to make an instrument to observe the movements of stars and planets.
 They also invented the water clock to read the time at night.

-Medical Knowledge and Mummification in Egypt
+Medical Knowledge and Mummification process in Egypt

 The Egyptian mummies, prepared thousands of years ago, are still well preserved.
 This is proof of their advanced knowledge of medicine and human anatomy.
 They are also credited with having made the world’s first medical diagnosis.